medavox/articles/Toki Pona Retool.md

 Word Definition Changes
 -----------------------

-no conflation between size/height/importance, simplicity/good;
+No conflation between size/height/importance, simplicity/good;
-    remove common-human-fallacy spatial-social metaphor double-meanings
+    remove the common human fallacy of spatial-social equality double-meanings
+* 'Suli':
     * remove 'important' meaning from 'suli'.
         - Not all big things are important, not all small things aren't
-* remove 'heavy' from 'suli'
+    * remove 'heavy' meaning from 'suli'
         - rolling importance, size and weight into one word is a major source of confusion
 * remove 'simple' meaning from 'pona'
 * remove 'divine' meaning from 'sewi'
 * remove 'lower part' meaning from 'noka'. replace with 'noka pini' = leg ending